KatiaR/testGRS/README.md

 Test task
-Reacr Application witch integrates with github.com API and allows user to search for up to 5 users with a login/name similar to the entered in text input and then onclick, display repositories for selected GitHub user
+Reacr Application witch integrates with github.com API and allows user to search for up to 5 users with a login/name similar to the entered in text input and then onclick, display repositories for selected GitHub user.

+The task does not include tests and error handling.

 Technology stack